 Chains are erected to assist in this hike over the summer months.
 A daily quota is given for 225 day hikers and 75 overnight backpackers.
 Applicants can apply on behalf of up to 6 hikers in their group for a fixed date or range of dates.

 There will be a subsequent daily lottery, with the number available based on daily under-use/cancellation.
-These will be available to apply for 2 days before, midnight to 4:00 PM.
-Eg apply Thursday for a Saturday climb.
+You can apply for a slot two days before, from midnight to 4:00 PM.
+For example, you can apply on Thursday for a Saturday climb.

 NB Overnight backpackers also need a Wilderness permit.